zoan37/doginals-mint/README.md

 Follow the instructions here to setup and sync your Dogecoin node: (https://dogecoin.com/dogepedia/how-tos/operating-a-node/#linux-instructions)

+### ⚠️⚠️⚠️ Important ⚠️⚠️⚠️
+A configuration file needs to be created before you continue with the sync.
+Stop your node `./dogecoin-cli stop'
 Create a `dogecoin.conf` at `/root/.dogecoin` folder.
 Set your own username/password.

 ```